-The Arlington Festival of the Arts returns in the spring of 2018 as Highland Street in the Clarendon District of Arlington, Virginia will be transformed into a two-day juried outdoor art gallery style art exhibit.
-The event will showcase the finest work of more than 150 leading artists in the country and will appeal to people of all ages including families, art enthusiasts, and serious collectors.
-The artwork will be for sale with prices set to suit all budgets, with items ranging from $25 hand-designed earrings to $50,000 metal sculptures.
+The Arlington Festival of the Arts returns in the spring of 2019 as Highland Street in the Clarendon District of Arlington, Virginia will be transformed into a two-day juried outdoor art gallery style art exhibit.
+The event will showcase the finest work of more than 100 leading artists in the country and will appeal to people of all ages including families, art enthusiasts, and serious collectors.
+The artwork will be for sale with prices set to suit all budgets, and in the past, items have ranged in cost from $25 hand-designed earrings to $50,000 metal sculptures.

 Festival patrons can expect to see bold and vibrant paintings, contemporary and whimsical art, life-size sculptures, photography, handcrafted jewelry and much more.
 Admission to the art show is free and open to the public.